YaoLab-Bioinfo/shinyChromosome/In_Data_Format.md

 ### **1.4 Bar**

 The dataset should contain >=4 columns.
-In the simplest situation, the dataset should contain 4 columns.
+In the simplest situation, the dataset should contain 4 columns with fixed order.
 In this case, column names are **optional**.
 **1st column**: chromosome ID.
 **2nd column**: start coordinate of bars.
 **3rd column**: end coordinate of bars.